jaakkokorhonen/perplexity-settings/README.md

 This repository documents a compact specification language for shaping Perplexity responses.
 The configuration emphasizes Finnish-language output, explicit interpretation, evidence labeling, minimal assumptions, and clear separation between semantics, pragmatics, and legal interpretation.

+To apply these, Open Perplexity, click your profile icon, go to Settings or Profile, locate the Custom Instructions / Personalization section, type your instructions into the provided fields, and click Save or Confirm.

 ## Configuration

 ```txt